 – The cardio, daily steps and training made me structure and organise my day a lot more effectively allowing me to condense all my PT sessions to the morning only while actually increasing revenue due to more people signing up.

-– Being a client is a fantastic way to understand how your own clients feel and now I treat most of them how my coach treated me.
-This has only made me better which in turn has lead to more results and referrals.
+– Being a client is a fantastic way to understand how your own clients feel and now I treat most of them how the RNT team treated me.
+This has only made me better, which in turn has led to more results and referrals.

 If you were to look at Ivan’s initial photos, you’d think he was already in good shape, and he wouldn’t need to lose much at all in order to reach his goal of being shredded.

 He started at a bodyweight of 85.5kg at around 6’1”, and so in accordance with our ‘realistic bodyweight targets’ scale (as outlined in our ‘How Heavy Will You Be When Lean?’ article), he needed to be in the 68 to 80kg range.
-Despite looking fairly lean, RNT coach Nathan told Ivan he needed to drop 10kg of body fat to get to his goal.
+Despite looking fairly lean, we told Ivan he needed to drop 10kg of body fat to get to his goal.

 Prior to starting with RNT, Ivan was eating approximately 2800-3000 calories a day.
 To begin his diet, we adopted the following macronutrient and calorie targets: